HL7/v2-to-fhir/input/pagecontent/introduction.md

 This project will develop v2-to-FHIR maps for v2 messages, segments and data types to standard FHIR elements, as well as agreed to extensions where there is a gap in FHIR.
 The initial focus of the project is on commonly used v2 message structures and the segment and data type building blocks used to construct those messages.
 Over time, other v2 message structures will be added based on interest and demand.

-Drafting, documenting, and publishing the v2-to-FHIR mappings and link to them from relevant FHIR component and upcoming v2+ elements, there is also a need for an infrastructure that can take advantage of the FHIR publishing infrastructure and enable linkages to the respective v2+ and FHIR standards.

 ### Scope
 The scope of the project is: